primer/css/docs/content/utilities/gap.md

 ## Reset gap
-Reset gap values built into components with `g-0`.
+Reset gap values built into components with `gap-0`.

 ## Responsive gaps

-All gap utilities can be adjusted per [breakpoint](/utilities/grid#breakpoints) using the following formula: `g-[breakpoint]-[spacer]`.
+All gap utilities can be adjusted per [breakpoint](/utilities/grid#breakpoints) using the following formula: `gap-[breakpoint]-[spacer]`.
 Each responsive style is applied to the specified breakpoint and up.